-The size of the share you purchase will depend on your income and savings.
-Normally applicants buy a share ranging from 25-60%.
+The size of the share you purchase will depend on your income and savings, but is usually from 25-60%.

-Gradually, you can buy further shares and eventually own your home outright, which is called staircasing.
+Gradually you can buy more shares and eventually own your home outright, which is called stair casing.

 Priority for these schemes will normally be given to: